byterubpay/byterub-site/_posts/2018-06-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-18.md

 **\<ArticMine>** The concepts are very simple and elegant if we work at the protocol level and change the penalty from block size to block weight
 **\<suraeNoether>** dEBRUYNE: eh, essentially we are merely changing the fee structure to count the outputs in a block instead of absolute size in bits, or bytes, or kb, or what have you, that's the core idea of the change
 **\<ArticMine>** Strictly speaking we are changing the penalty formula to take into account ^
-**\<suraeNoether>** other than that (deep diving into the simulation theory and the dark corners of the multisig world), I wanted to see what other folks are working on (silur?), and maybe chat about defcon first, a monero conference second, and a MAGIC conference in privacy technologies third. things seem so quiet around here without sarang
+**\<suraeNoether>** other than that (deep diving into the simulation theory and the dark corners of the multisig world), I wanted to see what other folks are working on (silur?), and maybe chat about defcon first, a byterub conference second, and a MAGIC conference in privacy technologies third. things seem so quiet around here without sarang
 **\<ArticMine>** The fees then follow with essentially no change other than the minimum fee to account fro the much lower overall weight
 **\<rehrar>** sarang was the heart and soul of MRL
 **\<ArticMine>** A very important distinction is that the penalty formula is consensus while the fees are not